Top

 Add Sweet Things to the Decor

 Citrus doesn’t always have to mean tangy and sour.
-Using sweets and desserts with a citrus spin adds a bright and sweet flavor to the scene.
+Using sweets and desserts adds a bright and sweet flavor to the scene.
 For a festive dessert offering, serve up refreshing sorbets in chic martini glasses, soda drinks in orange, lemon, and lime flavors, and for something a bit more sophisticated, lemonade infused with limoncello liqueur or citrus vodka.
 As an alternative to one big wedding cake, a grand display of frosted cupcakes in summery colors and flavors such as lemon fits in perfectly at a carefree summer wedding celebration.

-Take-home treats can also be presented in keepsake boxes elegantly wrapped in olive green and burnt orange organza.
+Take-home treats can also be presented in keepsake boxes elegantly wrapped in olive green and burnt orange wrapping tissue.
 As both these colors are sophisticated derivatives of the basic green and orange of the event’s palette, they lend an elegant touch to the setting while still blending nicely with the surrounding colors.

 External Resources

-- Cocktail Party Ideas - tips from Sunkist.com
+Cocktail Party Ideas – tips from Sunkist.com

-- Lemon & Citrus Highlighted Desserts - a slideshow from BHG.com
+Lemon & Citrus Highlighted Desserts – a slideshow from BHG.com

-- Lemon Daisy Centerpiece - an article from About.com
+Lemon Daisy Centerpiece – an article from About.com

-A citrus theme is also great for a bridal shower theme.
+1. A citrus theme is also great for a bridal shower theme.
 You don’t really have to spend a lot on decorations plus using citrus fruits are so attractive and colorful.

-Anyone have ideas for a cake that has a citrus theme?
+2. Anyone have ideas for a cake that has a citrus theme?
 I’m getting married next year (summer 09) and would like to incorporate this idea.

-Dear Bellenza staff,
+3. Dear Bellenza staff,

 I recently noticed you’ve been publishing some interesting decorating content. and I found your site in the nick of time.